 Kline & Specter, PC, a Philadelphia-based law firm, has had success in birth defect cases and pharmaceutical injury cases in Pennsylvania, New Jersey, Delaware and across the country.
-The law firm has some 30 attorneys, several of whom are also doctors (including two OB/GYNs), with the expertise to investigate and litigate Topamax and topiramate cases.
+The law firm has more than attorneys, several of whom are also doctors (including two OB/GYNs), with the expertise to investigate and litigate Topamax and topiramate cases.
 Call 800-243-1100 for a free claim evaluation.

 Topamax is an anticonvulsant drug that is used alone or with other medications to treat certain epileptic seizures and has also been approved to treat migraine headaches.

 It is also prescribed “off label” to treat other forms of headaches, obesity, bipolar disorder, alcoholism, PTSD, infantile spasm, depression and autism.

 The FDA warned woman of child-bearing age about possible craniofacial deformities linked to Topamax after data collected from a registry of pregnant woman showed a threefold rate of mouth defects in infants who were exposed to the drug compared with those exposed to other anti-seizure drugs.
 The rate was 20 times that in babies born to women who used no seizure medication.

 The FDA raised Topamax and topiramate to a Pregnancy Category D status, meaning there is evidence the drug can harm a fetus, although it notes some instances in which the risk of oral defects were outweighed by the benefit of an expectant mother using the medicine.